TranNhatTan14/Obsidian/Ideas & Brainstorms.md

 - A resource that can't be regained, so it's important to use it wisely and live life to the fullest.
 - Communication
 - An essential aspect of human life that allows activity to take place.

-Here are some ways to determine what's most important in your life:

-- Prioritize your well-being: Consider how different areas of your life contribute to your overall well-being and happiness.
-- Reflect on what you talk about: Consider what you talk about the most.
-- Think about your values: Write down your top values and compare them to each other to determine the correct order.
-- Consider your past: Recognize moments and experiences that form a pattern or direction that can bring meaning and purpose.
-- Consider your passions: Passions can give life purpose and make everything easier.
-- Consider your time: Look at how you spend your time.
-- Consider your qualities: Think about your qualities and what you're good at.
-- Consider your enjoyable activities: Identify what you enjoy doing most.
-- Consider your most important people: Consider the most important people in your life

 ### Rank the meaningful areas of your life